HenryCaldwell/blackjack-cv-hand-detection/README.md

 # Blackjack Computer Vision Analyzer

-This project is a Python computer vision application that uses deep learning to detect playing cards in real time.
+A python computer vision application that uses deep learning to detect playing cards in real time.
 The system processes video streams to locate cards, groups them into hands using spatial clustering, computes scores based on standard card values, and overlays detailed annotations directly on the video frames for immediate analysis.

 ---

 ## Overview

-The application integrates several key modules to transform raw video data into an annotated output:

 - Detection: A YOLO-based model identifies playing cards in each frame.
 - Grouping: Detected cards are clustered into hands by analyzing spatial overlap.
-- Scoring: Hand scores are calculated by summing card values (with special handling for Aces).
+- Scoring: Hand scores are calculated by summing card values (with special handling for aces).
 - Annotation: Visual cues, including bounding boxes, card labels, hand numbers, and scores, are drawn on the frames.
+- Evaluation (Java): A Java evaluation engine (compiled separately) computes expected values (EV) for various actions.
+Integrated into the Python application via JPype.

 ---